elainergu/hawaii-restaurant-analysis/README.md

 Since the p-value is less than the significance level of 0.05, we **reject the null hypothesis**.
 This provides evidence that restaurants with Hawaiian words in their names tend to have higher average price levels than restaurants without Hawaiian words in their names.

 ## Framing a Prediction Problem
 We want to **predict a restaurant's average rating using its price, number of reviews, and naming features**.
 This is a regression problem because the response variable, average rating, is numerical and continuous.
-Average rating was chosen because it directly reflects constomer evaluation and is one of the main outcomes considered in the research question.
+Average rating was chosen because it directly reflects customer evaluation and is one of the main outcomes considered in the research question.

 The model is evaluated using **RMSE** (Root Mean Squared Error) because it measures how far the predicted ratings are from the actual ratings while giving more weight to larger prediction errors.
 This is more appropriate than classification metrics such as accuracy or F1-score because the response variable is continuous rather than categorical.